NOAA-GFDL/MDTF-diagnostics/diagnostics/MDSL/doc/MDSL.rst

 **ECMWF-IFS-HR_e_hist-1950_vl_r1i1p1f1**

-In addition, the functionality of the POD has been tested successfully for other HighResMIP models of CMIP6 outside the MDTF.
+In addition, functionality has been tested successfully for other CMIP6 HighResMIP models with varying grid specifications.
+The POD requires monthly zos output for 1993-2012, along with latitude and longitude information at grid centers, and vertices of the underlying grid.

 Model output variable - *zos* : sea_surface_height_above_geoid

-The model has to be called using a data catalog.
-We used the MDTF catalog_builder to build data catalogs for the models tested for the package.
+Model output is read in using a data catalog.
+We used the MDTF catalog_builder to generate data catalogs for the models tested for the package.

 Observed/Reference Data
 -----------------------

 We use two reference MDSL products from the National Center for Space Studies (CNES) and Technical University Denmark (DTU).
+Minimal preprocessing is performed on DTU; the related code is provided [HERE].
 For the coastal MDSL error calculations, we use tide-gauge data as a reference in addition to the above-mentioned reference products.
-The reference datasets (MDSL and Tide Gaude) are available at *~diagnostics/MDSL/Ref_data*
+The reference datasets (MDSL and Tide Gauge) are available at *~diagnostics/MDSL/Ref_data*

 Required Programing Language and Libraries
 ------------------------------------------